Woody4618/bar/README.md

 nmcli device wifi list
 ```

+# Connect the Raspberry to the internet

+By default this project uses WIFI.
+But if you want to you can also connect it to 4g, LTE or Lorawan to work anywhere.
+Here are some options:

-# Use raspberry pi with a WIFI USB Stick
+## Use raspberry pi with a WIFI USB Stick

 1. Buy a sim card with data and activate it
 2. Buy a WIFI USB Stick.
 For germany i tested ZTE WCDMA Technologies MSM ZTE Mobile Broadband and it worked well.